germal/OpenCVB/README.md

     downloaded.

-The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from there respective GitHub locations and install them in the right locations of the OpenCVB tree.
+The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the right locations of the OpenCVB tree.
 In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
 The script will then open Visual Studio for each of the resulting solution files created by the